Adith-N/Library-Management-System-LMS-/README.md

-This project was made for the finals as a CS practical project.
+This project was made for my school finals as a CS practical project.